Primary Care And Health Care Needs: How To Find Specialists In Mental Health

 Step 4: Go to an appointment

 Once you've made appointments, you need to follow through and go to them.
 It can be scary to see a mental health specialist for the first time but remember they are there to help you.
 If you need to, ask a friend or relative to accompany you to your appointments.
-They can sit in the waiting room or even join you on the appointment.
+They can sit in the waiting room or even join you at the appointment.
 Having a support system in place may make it easier to get started.

 At the appointment, notice how you get along with the specialist.
 Are they friendly?
 Do they listen?
 Do you feel comfortable talking with them even if the topics are hard?
 Could you see yourself coming back?
 These are very important questions to ask yourself because seeing a mental health specialist is not a one-and-done deal.
 You want to build a relationship with this person and see them as a confidant and helper during the hard times.

-Step 5: Decide the type of therapy that's right for you
+Step 5: Decide the type of therapy that's right for you and your health care needs

 Many different mental health specialists may be listed in your referral list from friends, family, doctors, and your insurance.
 Like doctors specialize in different medicine, counselors, and therapists can also specialize in different therapies, disorders, and even age groups.
 You may see a couple of mental health specialists who vary in training and technique, so now is the time to pick which one fits you best.